History of Timor-Leste: Indonesian invasion and annexation

 Resistance shifted to the interior, where FRETILIN continued to hold territory (knows as the zonas libertadas).
 In 1976 administration of these areas was divided into six sectors, each with civilian and military leadership.
 These sectors covered the traditional regions (concelhos) of Portuguese rule, and were similarly divided into posts (postos), sucos, and aldeias.
 The sucos level was removed in 1977.
 Continuing Indonesian campaigning led to the slow capture of these territories, which this conquest being completed in 1978.
+Indonesia adopted the existing suco system to manage its administration, while resistance to Indonesian rules was also organised on suco lines.

 In an effort to stamp greater control over its dissident new province – whose seizure was condemned by the United Nations – Indonesia invested considerable sums in Timor-Leste leading to more rapid economic growth which averaged 6% per year over the period 1983–1997.
 Unlike the Portuguese, the Indonesians favoured strong, direct rule, which was never accepted by the Timorese people, who were determined to preserve their culture and national identity.

 By 1976 there were 35,000 Indonesian troops in East Timor.
 Falintil, the military wing of Fretilin, fought a guerrilla war with marked success in the first few years but weakened considerably thereafter.
 The cost of the brutal takeover to the East Timorese was huge; it's estimated that at least 100,000 died in the hostilities, and ensuing disease and famine.
 Other reported death tolls from the 24-year occupation range from 60,000 to 200,000.
 A detailed statistical report prepared for the Commission for Reception, Truth and Reconciliation in East Timor cited a lower range of 102,800 conflict-related deaths in the period 1974–1999, namely, approximately 18,600 killings and 84,200 'excess' deaths from hunger and illness.
 There were also reports of rapes, burning and sacking of buildings.

 By February 1976, with troops spreading out from the capital to occupy villages to the east and south, East Timor's Indonesian-appointed deputy governor, Lopez la Cruz, admitted that 60,000 East Timorese had been killed.
 Troop numbers were increased and draconian controls were imposed on the population, isolating the territory from the outside world.

 By 1989, Indonesia had things firmly under control and opened East Timor to tourism.
 Then, on 12 November 1991 Indonesian troops fired on protesters gathered at the Santa Cruz Cemetery in Dili to commemorate the killing of an independence activist.
 With the event captured on film and aired around the world, the embarrassed Indonesian government admitted to 19 killings, although it's estimated that over 200 died in the massacre.